 How do you decorate your home for Valentine’s Day?
 You don’t have to go big.
+Small parts can make a big impact.
 Go small with these easy ideas for making Valentine’s Day vignettes to spread around your rooms.

 Already have Valentine’s decorations at home?
 Then use them to make easy Valentine’s Day vignettes that will be fun, whimsical, or romantic.